 The Executive Committee shall comply with its obligations under charity law and observe applicable time limits in the case of obligations to file items with the Charity Commission, with regard to:

 - the keeping of accounting records for The HIU3A;

 - the preparation of annual statements of account and a Trustees’ report for The HIU3A;

 - the audit or independent examination of the statements of account of The HIU3A (if required by law);

 - the making of a charity annual report to the Charity Commission; and

 - the transmission of the statement of accounts and trustees’ report of The HIU3A to the Charity Commission.

 15 Annual General Meeting

-- Every Annual General Meeting shall be called by The Committee.
-The Secretary shall give at least 21 days’ notice of the Annual General Meeting to all the members of The U3A.
-All the members of The U3A shall be entitled to attend and vote at the meeting.
+- Every Annual General Meeting shall be called by The Executive Committee.
+The Secretary shall give at least 21 days’ notice of the Annual General Meeting to all the members of The HIU3A.
+The notice shall, specify that the meeting is the Annual General Meeting and shall set out the business of the meeting, including resolutions to be proposed and shall provide information about proposals for the election of Officers and non-Officer members of The Executive Committee to be made at the meeting.
+All the members of The HIU3A shall be entitled to attend and vote at the meeting.